Catching Up Students Who Have Fallen Behind in FIRST GRADE

 Each participant will receive an extensive digital resource handbook giving you access to countless strategies before, during and after the seminar.
 The handbook includes:

-- Specific tips, tools and procedures for closing the First Grade learning gap – whether you are teaching in-person or online
+- Specific tips, tools and procedures for closing the First Grade learning gap

 - Ready-to-use whole or small group instructional lessons that strengthen and extend learning in all content areas